Fundamental Law of Hungary: International reactions

-The Venice Commission and the Hungarian Helsinki Committee expressed concern over the provision on cardinal acts; opposition parties asserted these could bind future governments to Fidesz' actions, but did promise to participate in the debate on the acts.
+The Venice Commission and the Hungarian Helsinki Committee expressed concern over the provision on cardinal acts; opposition parties said these could bind future governments to Fidesz' actions, but did promise to participate in the debate on the acts.
 Amnesty International believes the document "violates international and European human rights standards", citing the clauses on fetal protection, marriage and life imprisonment, and sexual orientation not being covered in the anti-discrimination clause.
-Left-wing and liberal members of the European Parliament asserted that it fails to protect citizens' rights and reduces legislative checks and balances.
+Left-wing and liberal members of the European Parliament said that it fails to protect citizens' rights and reduces legislative checks and balances.
 Among these was Guy Verhofstadt, head of the Alliance of Liberals and Democrats for Europe, who said the constitution could limit "fundamental human rights" and was adopted without transparency, flexibility, a spirit of compromise and sufficient time for debate.
 Werner Hoyer, Germany's deputy foreign minister, expressed his country's concern as well, prompting the Hungarian Foreign Affairs Ministry to dismiss the remarks as "inexplicable and unacceptable".
 Additionally, United Nations Secretary-General Ban Ki-moon suggested the government should address concerns about the constitution.

 In neighboring Slovakia, which has a significant Hungarian minority, at least three parties, including the governing Slovak Democratic and Christian Union – Democratic Party, expressed concern about clauses that afford certain rights to ethnic Hungarians abroad, including the right to dual citizenship and the right to vote, and critics there fear that the move has expansive and nationalist objectives.
 Slovakia's Foreign Affairs Ministry stated that it would oppose any other country's infringement of the Slovak Constitution, its sovereignty or the rights of its citizens.
 In response, Foreign Minister János Martonyi assured his Slovak counterpart that the constitution has no extraterritorial effect.